muratoner/My-Notes/README.md

 1. [Bridge.NET](http://bridge.net/) - Open Source C# to JavaScript Compiler and Frameworks.
 Run Your App On Any Device Using JavaScript.

 ## Web Development
+### .NET
+1. [Docuvieware](http://www.docuvieware.com/) - Create powerful web applications to manage each step of a document’s life cycle.
+Document manipulation is fluid and smooth on large files: navigating through a map or a document with hundreds of pages has never been easier.
+Customization of DocuVieware offers endless possibilities thanks to the thousands of functionalities provided by GdPicture.NET.
 ### Javascript
 #### Libraries
 1. [JSZip](https://stuk.github.io/jszip/) - JSZip is a javascript library for creating, reading and editing .zip files, with a lovely and simple API.